MicrosoftDocs/azure-devops-docs/docs/repos/git/rebase.md

 Git automatically maintains a [history](/devops/develop/git/understand-git-history) of development on a [branch](branch-policies-overview.md) by linking each new [commit](commits.md) to its predecessor.
 When you [merge](merging.md) one branch into another, the history can become less straightforward.
 For example, a [no-fast-forward merge](https://git-scm.com/docs/git-merge#_true_merge) combines divergent lines of development by creating a merge commit with multiple predecessors.
 Conversely, a Git [rebase](https://git-scm.com/docs/git-rebase) combines divergent lines of development without creating a merge commit, which results in a simpler commit history but loses information about the merge.
 Your choice of [merge type](pulling.md#update-branches-with-merge-or-rebase) is likely influenced by whether you want to preserve a record of the merge or simplify the commit history.

-This article discusses when to rebase versus merge, and provides procedures for the following tasks:
+This article discusses when to use a rebase instead of a no-fast-forward merge, and provides procedures for the following tasks:

 > [!div class="checklist"]
 > * Rebase your local branch